t-d-k/LibreCrypt/docs/FAQ.md

 * Write it down
 	Usually you should never write down the keyphrase, but the idea here is to never have a written keyphrase and secret data at the same time, as follows.
-	+ create a DoxBox with some files which are not secret but which you need to use frequently.
+	+ create a container with some files which are not secret but which you need to use frequently.
 Create a secure keyphrase and write it down.
 	+ Keep the paper with the keyphrase on you at all times.
 If it goes out of your sight at any time, make a new one and start again.
-	+ Refer to the paper to unlock your box.
+	+ Refer to the paper to unlock your container.
 As you reuse it you will start to remember it better.
 	+ When you are sure you can remember the keyphrase without the paper
 		- destroy the paper
-		- start using your box for secure data
+		- start using your container for secure data

 * Increase it gradually
-	+ Create a DoxBox with some data on you need to use frequently but which is not secret.
+	+ Create a container with some data on you need to use frequently but which is not secret.
 Use a simple keyphrase, e.g. one word.
 	+ When you have used the keyphrase often enough you are sure you remember it thoroughly, add another word to the keyphrase.
 	+ Repeat until the keyphrase is long enough, then
-	+ Start using your box for secure data
+	+ Start using your container for secure data

 * * *